gcjensen/microcontroller-word-processor/README.md

   - < backspaces
   - > moves cursor onto a new line

-Built around the FortanaOS including the following libraries:
+Built on the FortanaOS, implementing the following libraries:

   - Peter Dannegger's Code for Switch debouncing
   - Steve Gunn's display driver